HL7/davinci-crd/input/pagecontent/hooks.md

 * While any 4xx or 5xx response code could be raised, the CRD Server **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON or is not valid against the CRD specification.
 Also used if a CRD service receives a call where the primary Coverage (either provided by prefetch or queried by the payer) does not have a payer.identifier that identifies a payer that is handled by that CRD service endpoint, the server SHALL return a 400 error and SHOULD provide an OperationOutcome.
 This includes situations where no Coverage is accessible, multiple Coverages are accessible, or the provided Coverage does not have a payer.identifier at all.
     * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR resources, or required profiles

+<p class="added-content">A profile defining the general expectations of a CRD CDS Hooks request can be found <a href="StructureDefinition-CRDHooksRequest.html">here</a>.</p>

 ### Hook Categories
 The hooks supported by this guide can be categorized into two types: 'primary' hooks and 'supporting' hooks.